baolin-NCU/K-CTHN/README.md

 ```
 python3 AFECNN/evaluation/flops.py
 ```
+Inaddition, there is a separate flops calculation step in the training file,

 ## Contributing
 If you spot any bugs or if you are planning to contribute back bug-fixes, please open an issue and